simonelnahas/simonelnahas.com/posts/why-clojure.md

 [700M USD](https://www.google.com/press/ita/)
 in 2010.

-A question relevant when a startups grows is scaling the technology.
-But there is no need to worry, since Clojure is also used in bigger companies such as Facebook, Amazon, Apple,
+A question relevant when a startup grows is scaling the technology.
+Luckily there is no need to worry since Clojure is also used in bigger companies such as Facebook, Amazon, Apple,
-Netflix, Google, DBS Bank, Deutsche Bank and
+Netflix, Google, DBS Bank, Deutsche Bank, and
 [many more](https://clojure.org/community/companies).
-For the curios check out more success stories on [clojure.org](https://clojure.org/community/companies) or
+For the curious check out more success stories on [clojure.org](https://clojure.org/community/companies) or
 [lisp-lang.org](https://lisp-lang.org/success/).